-Extinction can dramatically reduce the counts expected from your source, particularly in the curve, disappears; and $\,A_V/E(B-V)\,$ may increase monotonically at UV wavelengths.
+Extinction can dramatically reduce the counts expected from your source, particularly in the curve, can significantly weaken or disappear; and $A_V/E(B-V)$ may increase monotonically at UV wavelengths.

 Extinction curves have a strong metallicity dependence, particularly in the UV wavelengths.
 Sample extinction curves can be seen in Koornneef & Code 1981, ApJ, 247, 860 (LMC); Bouchet et al. 1985, A&A, 149, 330 (SMC); and Calzetti, Kinney, & Storchi-Bergmann 1994, ApJ, 429, 582, and references therein.
 At lower metallicities, the 2200 Å bump, which is so prominent in the Galactic extinction value of E(B-V) and choose from various extinction curves.
 Estimates of